This article is part of a larger series on Payments.

 How to Accept Recurring Payments With PayPal

-First, you’ll need to enter the physical product, digital product, or service you want to create a subscription for.
-Then, choose how you want the subscription billing cycle to work—subscribers can pay the same rate each cycle or a variable rate based on the quantity of a product.
+When creating a subscription, you’ll need to enter the type of product or service and choose how you want the subscription billing cycle to work—subscribers can pay the same rate each cycle or a variable rate based on the quantity of a product.

-Next, you’ll create a subscription plan description and then set pricing and tax settings.
+You’ll then create a subscription plan description and set pricing and tax settings.
 You can also choose to add on a setup fee.
 Then, choose how to bill customers, pick payment frequency, and set free trials.
 After you’re done setting up the product and pricing information, you can add “Subscribe” buttons to product pages, blog posts, and marketing emails.